Renan Ferreira (fighter): 2023 season

 In the 2023 season, Ferreira started by going up against Rizvan Kuniev on April 7, 2023, at PFL 2.
 He initially lost the fight by unanimous decision, but the result was changed to a no contest when Kuniev failed a drug test.

 Ferreira fought Matheus Scheffel on June 16, 2023, at PFL 5, winning the bout by first-round knockout.

 In the semi-finals, Ferreira faced Maurice Greene on August 18, 2023, at PFL 8, winning the fight via knockout in the first round.

 Heading into the finals of the heavyweight tournament, Ferreira faced Denis Goltsov on November 24, 2023, at PFL 10.
 He won the bout by second-round TKO, claiming the 2023 Heavyweight tournament title and the $1 million collective prize.

 2024

 Ferreira faced Bellator Heavyweight Champion Ryan Bader in a three-round non-title crossover fight on February 24, 2024, at PFL vs. Bellator.
 He won the bout by knockout just twenty-one seconds into the first round.

 Ferreira fought former UFC Heavyweight Champion Francis Ngannou for the PFL Heavyweight Superfight Championship on October 19, 2024, at PFL Super Fights: Battle of the Giants.
 He lost the fight by knockout due to ground punches in the first round.

 2025

-Ferreira is scheduled to face former Bellator Light Heavyweight Champion Vadim Nemkov for the vacant PFL Heavyweight Championship on December 13, 2025, at PFL Europe 4.
+Ferreira faced former Bellator Light Heavyweight Champion Vadim Nemkov for the vacant PFL Heavyweight Championship on December 13, 2025, at PFL Europe 4.
+He lost the fight via submission in the first round.

+2026

+Ferreira faced Sergey Bilostenniy on May 2, 2026, at PFL Sioux Falls.
+He lost the fight via technical knockout in round three.